Naval Gold Medal: Awards

 Following the Battle of the Glorious First of June 1794, the Naval Gold Medal was instituted to reward those admirals and captains who had been conspicuous for courage in that action, as well as those who might distinguish themselves on future occasions.

-In spite of representations made by Lord Nelson, no medal was authorised for the Battle of Copenhagen, due to concerns that it may offend the Danes.
+In spite of representations made by Nelson, no medal was authorised for the Battle of Copenhagen, due to concerns that it could offend the Danes.

 Recipients surviving until 1847 were entitled to apply for the Naval General Service Medal with the appropriate clasps.

 Gold Medals were issued by the Admiralty for the following actions.
 Only selected captains received a medal for the Glorious First of June, otherwise all captains or acting captains were recipients.